HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

       * language = #text/fhirpath
       * expression = "Condition.where(subject.reference = 'Patient/' + Id).where(code.coding.system = 'http://snomed.info/sct' and code.coding.code = '46635009').exists()"
 ```
-This uses the [FHIRPath](https://build.fhir.org/fhirpath.html) statement to identify that the current Patient has evidence of a diagnosis of Type 1 Diabetes Mellitus; if this is true then the activity is applicable and should be performed.
+This uses the [FHIRPath](https://build.fhir.org/fhirpath.html) statement to identify that the current Patient has evidence of a diagnosis of Diabetes Mellitus; if this is true then the activity is applicable and should be performed.
 Note, this is limiting the search to just a diagnosis code using SNOMED, whereas other coding systems may be in use dependent on the system and location.

 This might be an example where the use of [Clinical Quality Language](https://build.fhir.org/ig/HL7/cql/) (CQL) adds additional flexibility through the use of complex functions that exceed the pattern matching in FHIRPath.
 It should be up to the implementer and systems involved to ensure the requirement is communicated with sufficient clarity in a way that it can be implemented.